doctoboggan/DeathRay/Source/README.txt

 your own.

-===> Installation (using the terminal or Windows command line): cd into DeathRay folder sudo ./deathray.py install
+===> Installation (using the terminal or Windows command line):
+This must be done before DeathRay can run properly. cd into DeathRay/Source folder sudo ./DeathRay.py install

 ===> To launch:
-simply run deathray.py with no arguments via terminal (or just double click the file if you do not want to see the logs).
+simply run DeathRay.py with no arguments via terminal (or just double click the file if you do not want to see the logs).
 The optional arguments are:

   install: